farcasterxyz/docs/docs/reference/protocol/concepts.md

 ## Signers

 A Signer is a cryptographic key pair used to sign messages.
-Each account can have multiple signers, which is helpful if you want to share account ownership or use many apps simultaneously.
-Farcaster manages signers onchain using a KeyRegistry contract.
+Each account can have multiple account keys, which is helpful if you want to share account ownership or use many apps simultaneously.
+Farcaster manages account keys onchain using a KeyRegistry contract.

 Signers are [Ed25519 keys](https://en.wikipedia.org/wiki/EdDSA#Ed25519) that are generated offchain.
 An account registers a signer by making a transaction to the KeyRegistry with the signer's public key.
 The private key can then be used to sign and publish messages to the network.